rhernaus/borg/PROGRESS.md

     - Add self-diagnostic routines to identify internal issues
     - Implement periodic health checks with automatic remediation

+11. **Implement LLM Prompt and Response Logging**
+    - Create a structured logging system for all LLM interactions
+    - Store full prompts and responses with timestamps and metadata
+    - Implement log rotation and archiving for large log files
+    - Add tools for analyzing prompt-response patterns
+    - Create visualization of prompt effectiveness over time
+    - Enable search and filtering capabilities for log analysis
+    - Implement privacy controls for sensitive information in logs
+    - Add metrics collection for response times and token usage

+12. **Implement Strategic Planning System**
+    - Create a framework for defining long-term strategic objectives
+    - Develop a process for generating tactical goals aligned with strategic objectives
+    - Implement planning cycles with regular reviews and adjustments
+    - Create visualization of the goal hierarchy and relationships
+    - Add metrics for tracking progress toward strategic objectives
+    - Develop adaptive planning to respond to changing priorities
+    - Implement goal conflict detection and resolution
+    - Add impact forecasting for potential goals

 ## Progress Summary

 | Epic | Status | Progress |